stephenhky/PyShortTextCategorization/docs/tutorial_dataprep.rst

 adapted from Thomas Jones' `textMineR
 <https://github.com/TommyJones/textmineR>`_ R package.

+Enter:

 >>> trainclassdict = shorttext.data.nihreports()

+Upon the installation of the package, the NIH RePORT data are still not installed.
+But the first time it was ran, it will be downloaded from the Internet.

 This will output a similar dictionary with FUNDING_IC (Institutes and Centers in NIH) as the class labels, and PROJECT_TITLE (title of the funded projects)